How to choose an airline card

 Key takeaways

-- You shouldn’t get an airline credit card if you’re not a frequent flyer or don’t have a preferred airline.
+- An airline credit card may not be necessary for infrequent travelers or for those who don’t have a preferred airline.

 It’s easy to be lured in by attractive sign-up bonuses from every card on the market, especially airline credit cards that are marketed to you when you’re already on a plane.
 However, choosing the right airline credit card can be an important step in building a well-rounded credit card strategy.